We're here to help

 Employees might ask you for your ERN – they’ll need it if they’re applying for things like tax credits.
 You might also have to include it on their pay slips, if you don’t already.

-And, if you’ve recently bought or renewed an employer’s liability insurance (EL) policy with us, it’s likely your insurer will be badgering you for it too.
-This is because legislation introduced in April 2012 means you have to declare your ERN when buying or renewing your EL insurance.
+And, if you’ve recently bought or renewed an employer’s liability insurance (EL) policy with us, you might find your insurer wants to know your ERN too.

 Why does your ERN have to be declared?